-Now, you can make a charitable gift to Penn Medicine from qualified retirement assets in one of two ways: after your lifetime, by naming Penn Medicine as the beneficiary of your retirement plan, or during your lifetime with an IRA rollover.
+Now, you can make a charitable gift to Penn Medicine from qualified retirement assets after your lifetime, by naming Penn Medicine as the beneficiary of your retirement plan.

 Gift of Retirement Plan

 In this traditional gift of retirement plan assets, you name Penn Medicine as the beneficiary of your IRA, 401(k), 403(b) or other qualified plan.

 After your lifetime, the

 balance in your plan passes to Penn Medicine tax-free.

 You can escape both income and estate tax levied on

 your retirement account by leaving it to Penn Medicine.